erikm98/AdventOfCode/README.md

-# AdventOfCode
+# Advent Of Code
-This repository contains my solutions to the Advent of Code coding puzzles.
+This repository contains my solutions to the Advent of Code coding puzzles: https://adventofcode.com/